 - Phoenix, Arizona, USA

 Q. I have a All Aluminum RC car and I'm getting ready for the big car show in a few months.
 The purple is old and whack and I want a mirror finish.
 I have a spare chassis I tried this on but it took a while.
-I took 4 sandpapers and oven cleaner [on eBay or Amazon affil link], then Mothers Mag & Aluminum Polish [affil link] and did got a fine mirror look in my chassis? is there any easier way of taking the color out?Michael Fox
+I took 4 sandpapers and oven cleaner [on eBay or Amazon affil link], then Mothers Mag & Aluminum Polish [on eBay or Amazon affil link] and did got a fine mirror look in my chassis? is there any easier way of taking the color out?Michael Fox

 - New Rochelle, New York, United States